olivia-1221/Bookmark/README.md

 ## User Stories (Phase 2)

-- As a user, I want to be able to save my reading history to file
+- As a user, I want to be able to save my reading history to file.
-- As a user, I want to be able to load my reading history from file
+- As a user, I want to be able to load my reading history from file.

 ## Instructions for Grader (Phase 3)